 |#||CAT 202C||Computed Tomography Image Production||3||0||3|

 # Indicates major field courses.

-* All students enrolled in a clinical course will be charged a $350 per semester clinical surcharge.
+* All students enrolled in a clinical course will be charged a $500 per semester clinical surcharge.
 The following courses carry this charge: CAT 204C and CAT 205C.

 CL - Number of lecture/classroom hours per week for the course